 When the Moro reflex is evoked, the baby has a two phase reaction:

-Phase 1 - The baby will experience what can be best described as a sensation of free-falling where the baby reacts by lifting and stretching their arms and may even let out a gasp of air.
+Phase 1 - The baby will experience what can be best described as a sensation of free-falling, where the baby reacts by lifting and stretching their arms.
+She may even let out a sharp gasp.

 Phase 2 - The baby will curl the arms and legs closer to their body into a slight fetal position.

-This can be particularly troublesome during sleep time, which we will touch on in a bit.
+This can be particularly troublesome during sleep time, as it may wake your baby up from sound sleep.
+We will touch on further in a bit.